kubii/ng-nativescript-sample/README.md

 This sample demonstrates a way how to create a project for web and mobile with one codebase.

+**Note: It's outdated.
+It hasn't been updated to the final Angular version.
+The project still uses rc1 for now.**

 <h2>1.
 Prerequisites</h2>

 https://angular.io/docs/ts/latest/quickstart.html